codemeta/codemeta/developer-guide.md

 _:b1 <https://codemeta.github.io/terms/roleCode> "originator" .
 ```

-When the JSON-LD "@type" keyword is applied to a simple JSON type, the serialized RDF will have that type appended to the object, for example, the following entry from the example instance file:
+When the JSON-LD "@type" keyword is applied to a simple JSON type, the serialized RDF will have that type appended to the object, for example, the following entry from the example CodeMeta document:

 ```
 "dateCreated":"2016-05-27"